 Dr. Mary R. Brooks

 Significant honour: Winner of the Onassis Prize in Shipping 2018.
 Announced on April 20th by the City University of London, Mary R. Brooks wins the Onassis Prize in Shipping 2018.
 The Shipping Prize will be shared with Professor Wayne Talley.
 Three Onassis Prizes—in the fields of finance, international trade and shipping, the disciplines in which Aristotle Onassis excelled—recognize the lifetime achievement of experienced academics.
 Download the official Press Release.
 Dalhousie University has also written an excellent article in Dal News on it.

 I am so honoured to have been chosen as one of two recipients of the 2018 Onassis Prize in Shipping.
 To be the second Canadian, and the first woman, to be awarded this most prestigious prize accorded to academics in the field makes it even more of an honour.
 I grew up in a small town in Nova Scotia, a province where shipping was critical to its history and economy, but I did not know then how important the industry was to global prosperity.
 No great journey of discovery is ever completed alone, and my success is shared with all the colleagues and mentors who worked with me over the years.

-New in 2018:THE FUTURE OF OCEAN GOVERNANCE AND TRAINING: Essays in Honour of Elisabeth Mann Borgese (1918‐2002) edited by the International Ocean Institute Canada.
+New in 2018:THE FUTURE OF OCEAN GOVERNANCE AND CAPACITY DEVELOPMENT: Essays in Honour of Elisabeth Mann Borgese (1918‐2002) edited by the International Ocean Institute Canada.
 Essays by more than 80 experts including eight on marine transportation, edited by Mary R. Brooks.
 When the book is available, a link will be posted here.

 My transportation practice focuses on understanding my clients’ needs and helping them create value for those they serve.
 This may range from conducting credible research, acting as an expert witness, seeking answers to “too hard” questions, running a focus group or providing corporate education in the transportation management and international marketing fields.
 As an educator, I delight in helping companies bring staff skills in middle and senior management to a higher level of critical thinking.